emera86/SASmanual-MkDocs/SASmanual/docs/macros-sas-course.md

 To **reference a user-defined macro variable**, you precede the name of the macro variable with an ampersand (`&macrovariable`).
 When you submit the program, the macro processor resolves the reference and substitutes the macro variable's value before the program compiles and executes.

+!!! tip
+    If you need to reference a macro variable within quotation marks, such as in a title, you must use double quotation marks.

 Macro variables remain in the global symbol table until they are deleted or the session ends.
 To **delete macro variables**, you use the `%SYMDEL` statement followed by the name or names of the macro variables that you want to delete.

-## Tips

-If you need to reference a macro variable within quotation marks, such as in a title, you must use double quotation marks.
+### Displaying Macro Variables in the SAS Log

+There are several methods that you can use to display the values of macro variables in the SAS log.

+#### Using the `%PUT` Statement

+You can use the `%PUT` statement to write your own messages, including macro variable values, to the SAS log: `%PUT The value of the macro variable is: &macrovar;` or `%PUT &=macrovar;`.

+You can add one of the following optional arguments to the `%PUT` statement:
+  %PUT <text | _ALL_ / _AUTOMATIC_ / _USER_>;

+Argument	- Result in the SAS Log
+_ALL_	- lists the values of all macro variables _AUTOMATIC_	- lists the value of all automatic macro variables _USER_	- lists the values of all user-defined macro variables

+/* 3.2 Using the SYMBOLGEN system option */
+You can also use the SYMBOLGEN system option to display the values of macro variables.
+  OPTIONS SYMBOLGEN | NOSYMBOLGEN;

+The default option is NOSYMBOLGEN.
+When you turn the SYMBOLGEN system option on, SAS writes macro variable values to the SAS log as they are resolved.
+The message states the macro variable name and the resolved value.

+Because SYMBOLGEN is a system option, its setting remains in effect until you modify it or until you end your SAS session.